What can I eat after a dental implant treatment? Recipes and advice

 • 1 pinch of sugar and salt

-• In a saucepan with plenty of water, place the asparagus, cleaned and chopped, with a pinch of sugar and salt.
-When it comes to the boil, drain the asparagus.
+• Place the cleaned and chopped asparagus in a saucepan with plenty of water, adding a pinch of sugar and salt.
+When it comes to the boil, drain it.

-• Put them back in the pan and add the stock or water (if it is water, add a concentrated stock cube) and salt and leave to cook for 15 to 25 minutes until the asparagus is tender.
+• Put them back in the pan and add the stock or water (if using water, add a stock cube) and salt; cook for 15 to 25 minutes until the asparagus are tender.

-• Mash the asparagus, while mixing the yolks with half of the cream until they are well blended, bring to a gentle heat without boiling, just so that the yolk thickens and emulsifies the soup.
+• Chop the asparagus, while mixing the egg yolks with half the cream until well combined; place over a low heat without allowing it to boil, just so that the egg yolk thickens and emulsifies.

-• Strain it, cool it perfectly and add the rest of the cream, beating it again to make it creamy.
+• Strain it, chill it thoroughly, and add the rest of the cream, whisking again until it is nice and creamy.

-• Serve very, very cold, as if it were a vichyssoise.
+• We serve it very, very cold, as if it were a vichyssoise.

 • 1 onion